The interviewer asks “Why are you looking for change”.

 Stick to those reasons which show that you are looking forward to enhancing your capabilities and skills.
 And add reasons on why you think this new organization is a right choice to further grow in your professional life.

-In Ishan’s case, a good answer could have been- “I have completed 2 yrs in the organization and got really good opportunities to have a variety of work, which made me more skilled, but now the point has come, where me and my organization both have nothing much left to offer each other.
+In Ishan’s case, a good answer could have been- “I have completed two years in the organization and got really good opportunities to have a variety of work, which made me more skilled.
+But now the point has come, where me and my organization both have nothing much left to offer each other.
 I am very keen to work on and use my skills on some new things like offshore models and handling international customers and I feel that your organization can offer me that.”